Bow Ties for Metastatic Breast Cancer

 So, why not just pink ribbons?

 Yes, the color pink and pink ribbons are associated with breast cancer research and support.
 The campaigns around these symbols have brought a lot of attention to the cause, but they’re controversial in the metastatic breast cancer community.
 In her post The Other Side of Pink, Mandi explains that a lot of people in her community are upset that many people and organizations go all out when it comes to pink but do little else to help people suffering from breast cancer.
 Thus, it upsets a lot of people.
 Mandi has a more nuanced view.
 She’s not super excited about pink campaigns, but she acknowledges that they do raise awareness and funds.
+Although they do not raise staggering amounts of money, the pink ribbons have become widely associated with the illness.
 That’s something, but so much more is needed.
+Other forms of fundraising are vital for charities to help people who are suffering.
+The sale of pink wristbands (from places like Sleek Wristbands) have also started to become popular for breast cancer research.
+All small pieces of merchandise are more likely to be worn and noticed by other people, bringing in more awareness and potentially funds.

 Related: Other Bow Tie Charity Work